kuzzleio/documentation-old/src/api-documentation/query-syntax/common-attributes.md

 ### `mandatory` controller

 The controller attribute specifies the type of action to perform.
-The current implementation of Kuzzle Backend embeds nine controllers:
+The current implementation of Kuzzle embeds nine controllers:
 `auth`, `bulk`, `collection`, `document`, `index`, `memoryStorage`, `realtime`, `security` and `server`.

 ### `mandatory` action

-The action attribute tells Kuzzle Backend which action to perform for the controller.
+The action attribute tells Kuzzle which action to perform for the controller.

 For instance, using the `document` controller, we can perform a `get` action or a `search` action.

 ### `optional` index

-In Kuzzle Backend collections are linked to an index.
+In Kuzzle, collections are linked to an index.
 Any action on a document, a collection or an index will require the index attribute.

 <aside class="notice">